hoevelmanns/scan-md-confluence/readme.md

 ---

 ##### Markdown files
-In order for markdowns to be processed by the scanner, corresponding markdowns must be supplemented with metadata:
+In order for markdowns to be processed by the scanner, corresponding markdowns must be supplemented with metadata.

 For example in top of a markdown file:

 ```